stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 - Index Register X (X).
 - Index Register Y (Y).

 The **Program Counter** (PC) stores the address of the next instruction to be executed.
-Normally that address gets updated automatically by the CPU as it sequentially executes your program, but certain instructions update the value of the Program Counter to an address somewhere else in the program code.
+That address gets updated automatically by the CPU as it sequentially executes your program.
+You can also use instructions to update the value of the Program Counter to a particular address.

-Because the Program Counter stores an address and the 6502 uses 16-bit addresses, this register is two bytes in size.
+This register is two bytes in size because the Program Counter stores an address.
+(The 6502 uses 16-bit addresses.)
 The rest of the registers each hold a single data value and, since the 6502 has an 8-bit data bus, all are one byte in size.

 The **Accumulator** (A) is the main register that instructions operate on.
 Many instructions use it in their inputs or write the result to it.
 It is also useful as a temporary storage area when moving data from one memory location to another.

-**Index Register X** (X) and **Index Register Y** (Y), or more simply the X register and the Y register, are both primarily used to specify a particular byte in the address space for an instruction to operate on, when the address of that byte is the sum of some base address plus the current value of the X or Y register.
-For example, if an instruction uses a base address of `$0C01` with the X register, and the current value in the X register is `$02`, then the address accessed by the instruction will be `$0C03` (`$0C01` plus `$02`).
+**Index Register X** (X) and **Index Register Y** (Y) are more simply called the X register and the Y register.
+Each can be used to specify a particular byte in the address space for an instruction to operate on, when the address of that byte is the sum of some base address and the current value in the register.
+For example, an instruction might using the X register with a base address of `$0C01`.
+If the current value in the X register is `$02` then the address accessed by the instruction will be `$0C03` (`$0C01` plus `$02`).
 Indexing in this way is useful when you want to iterate through a sequence of bytes in memory.
-Like the Accumulator, these index registers can also be used as temporary storage areas.
+You can also use these index registers as temporary storage areas.

 The **Stack Pointer** (S) is used to point to the next free byte in the 6502's call stack.
-The call stack is covered in detail later in this post.
+I cover the call stack in detail later in this post.

 Finally there is the **Processor Status** (P) register.
-This register actually operates as eight flag bits, where each bit indicates if some particular processor status is currently true or not.
+This register actually operates as eight flag bits.
+Each bit indicates if some particular processor status is currently true or not.
 A bit is set if it is a one, and clear or not set if it is a zero.
 Only seven out of the eight flag bits are used; bit #5 is unused.

 ![](/images/2020-06-23-programming-the-nes-the-6502-in-detail/processor-status-register-2x.png "The Processor Status register flags")

-The **[Carry](https://en.wikipedia.org/wiki/Carry_flag)** (C) flag is used by the ALU as a carry or borrow bit for addition and subtraction, and as a ninth bit for the bit shifting operations.
+The **[Carry](https://en.wikipedia.org/wiki/Carry_flag)** (C) flag is used by the ALU as a carry or borrow bit for addition and subtraction.
+The ALU also uses it as a ninth bit for the bit shifting operations.

-When the ALU is to be used for an addition operation, the Carry flag needs to be set if the addition should include a carry bit or cleared if it should not.
-This flag then gets updated by the ALU as part of the addition operation: it gets set if the result of the addition includes a carry bit, or it gets cleared if the result does not include a carry bit.
+Before an addition, the Carry flag needs to be set if the addition includes a carry bit or cleared if it does not.
+The ALU then updates this flag when the addition operation is complete.
+It gets set if the result of the addition includes a carry bit.
+It gets cleared if the result does not include a carry bit.

-When the ALU is to be used for a subtraction operation, the Carry flag needs to be set if the subtraction should not include a borrow bit or cleared if it should include it.
-This flag then gets updated by the ALU as part of the subtraction operation: it gets set if the subtraction did not require a bit to be borrowed, or it gets cleared if the subtraction did require a bit to be borrowed.
+Before a subtraction, the Carry flag needs to be set if the subtraction does not include a borrow bit or cleared if it does.
+The ALU then updates this flag when the subtraction operation is complete.
+It gets set if it did not need to borrow a bit.
+It gets cleared if it did need to borrow a bit.

-The **Negative** (N) flag is useful when values are being interpreted as signed values using the two's complement representation.
-As described earlier in this post, in that representation the most significant bit (the sign bit) indicates if the value is negative, when that bit is set, or positive, when that bit is not set.
-To assist with checking whether a signed value is positive or negative, some instructions update the state of this Negative flag to the same state as bit #7 of the instruction result.
-So if we know that the result represents the MSB of a signed value, the state of this flag tells us if the result is positive or negative.
+The **Negative** (N) flag is useful when values are being interpreted as signed values.
+The most significant bit (the sign bit) indicates if the value is positive or negative.
+Some instructions update this flag to the same state as bit #7 of the instruction result.
+If we know that the instruction result is the MSB of a signed value, this flag indicates if the value is positive or negative.

-(Note that the borrowing is conceptual since, as explained earlier, subtraction is implemented as a form of addition.)
+(Note that the borrowing is conceptual since, as explained earlier, the ALU turns subtraction into addition.)

-The [**Overflow**](https://en.wikipedia.org/wiki/Overflow_flag) (V) flag is set by the ALU when the sign bit of the result of an addition or subtraction does not have the expected state, specifically when the values being added or subtracted are interpreted as signed 8-bit values using the two's complement representation.
+The ALU sets the [**Overflow**](https://en.wikipedia.org/wiki/Overflow_flag) (V) flag when the sign bit of the result of an addition or subtraction does not have the expected state.
+This is specifically when the values being added or subtracted are interpreted as signed 8-bit values.
+It is only useful to check for overflow after adding or subtracting the MSBs of two signed values.
 If the Overflow flag is set then overflow has occurred and the result is not valid.
 If this flag is not set then overflow has not occurred.
-Note that it is only useful to check for overflow after adding or subtracting the MSBs of two signed values.

 The Overflow and Negative flags are useful if you want to check the state of bit #6 or bit #7 of some byte.
-For example, this can be done for any byte in memory using a BIT instruction (as discussed later in this post).
-These flags makes these bit numbers cheap to test for, and so any flag bytes in your program should generally use bit #6 or bit #7 for the flags that are checked most frequently.
+For example, you can use a BIT instruction to do this for any byte in memory (as discussed later in this post).
+These flags makes these bit numbers cheap to test.
+Any flag bytes in your program should generally use bit #6 or bit #7 for the flags that you will check most.

 The **Zero** (Z) flag is set by some instructions if the result of the instruction is zero (i.e., `$00`).
 For example, subtracting `$04` from `$04` equals `$00`, which would result in the Zero flag being set.

-The **Interrupt Disable** (I) flag indicates if maskable interrupts are disabled, when this flag is set, or enabled, when the flag is not set.
-Interrupts are covered later in this post.
+The **Interrupt Disable** (I) flag indicates if maskable interrupts are disabled, when the flag is set, or enabled, when the flag is not set.
+I cover interrupts later in this post.

-The **Break** (B) flag is updated by the CPU as appropriate and is useful in an interrupt handler if you need to determine if the interrupt was triggered by a BRK instruction or whether it was triggered by a normal maskable interrupt.
-Interrupts are covered later in this post.
+The CPU updates the **Break** (B) flag as appropriate.
+It is useful in an interrupt handler if you need to determine how an interrupt was triggered.
+It could have been by a BRK instruction or by a normal maskable interrupt.

 The **Decimal Mode** (D) flag is used to control if the CPU is in binary coded decimal mode or not.
-The flag can be set and cleared, but because the CPU used in the NES does not implement this mode, these changes have no effect on the CPU's operation.
+The flag can be set and cleared, but this has no effect on the CPU's operation.
+The CPU used in the NES does not implement this mode.

 ## Addressing modes

-As stated earlier in this post, a program instruction represents a particular operation on a particular byte of data.
-The instruction's three-letter mnemonic determines the particular operation, but the byte of data to operate on also needs to be specified.
+A program instruction represents a particular operation on a particular byte of data.
+The instruction's three-letter mnemonic determines the particular operation.
+The byte of data to operate on can be specified in several ways.
 Each means of specifying that byte of data is termed an addressing mode.
 The 6502 has thirteen such modes:

 - Implied
 - Accumulator